hesselberthlab/hesselberthlab.github.io/content/pages/index.rst

 decay regulates an important cellular homeostasis pathway, suggesting that this regulation of RNA fate may be widespread.

-News :fa:`fa-exclamation`
+News :fa:`fa-newspaper-o`
 *************************

-+ Recruiting a new genomics faculty member in the Biochemistry and Molecular Genetics department `[link] <https://t.co/JkUp4oxUQj>`_.
-[2014 Aug 31]
+| :fa:`fa-bullhorn` Recruiting a new genomics faculty member in the Biochemistry and
+  Molecular Genetics department `[link] <https://t.co/JkUp4oxUQj>`_.
+[2014
+  Aug 31]

-+ Sally Peach passes her comprehensive exam.
+| :fa:`fa-birthday-cake` Sally Peach passes her comprehensive exam.
 Huzzah!
 [2014 Aug 16]

+| :fa:`fa-group` Jay, Sally and Suzi attended the GSA Yeast meeting in
+  Seattle.

+| :fa:`fa-group` Jay gave a talk at the FASEB RNA Decay meeting in Big
+  Sky, MT

-+ Patrick Cherry joins the lab!
+| :fa:`fa-home` Patrick Cherry joins the lab!
 [2014 Jul 1]

-+ Our `manuscript
+| :fa:`fa-book` Our `manuscript
   <http://genome.cshlp.org/content/early/2014/08/03/gr.174052.114.abstract>`_
   describing Excision-seq is published in Genome Research.
 Congratulations Suzi and Monica!
 [2014 Jul 1]